-This school year, we will be offering in our timetable for Grades 10, 11 and 12 students, built in flex time Monday - Thursday.
+At PSC we offer some flexibility time in our timetable for Grades 10, 11 and 12 students.
+This is built in as flex time and is available Monday - Thursday.
 This is scheduled time and is MANDATORY when assigned by a teacher.
 Attendance will be taken when assigned and consequences given if missed.
+If a teacher has not assigned a student to FLEX, they are still encouraged to use the supports they feel they need for that day.
 The purpose of FLEX is to have time and support to master concepts through practice and refinement on specific topics:

-- is offered 40 minutes a day 4 times per week (Monday to Thursday); TA on Friday's - students may use FLEX as often as they need - teachers have the right and responsibility to assign students to FLEX based on attendance, grades and level of understanding of course outcome. - A time to run specialty sessions with students: - post-secondary research - guest speakers - scholarship work sessions - career planning - time to work with students in smaller groups who need extra time to master a concept - did poorly on a test, get those 10-15 students together for a concentrated period of time to relearn a concept they didn't learn - extra time for things that did not get accomplished (ie. in class homework) - to provide "just time" that some students do not have in the scheme of work/sports/school/family commitments, etc. - is subject specific or teacher specific, so students may be working with any qualified staff who will offer what they need
+- is offered 30 minutes a day 4 times per week (Monday to Thursday); TA on Friday's - students may use FLEX as often as they need - teachers have the right and responsibility to assign students to FLEX based on attendance, grades and level of understanding of course outcome. - A time to run specialty sessions with students: - post-secondary research - guest speakers - scholarship work sessions - career planning - time to work with students in smaller groups who need extra time to master a concept - did poorly on a test, get those 10-15 students together for a concentrated period of time to relearn a concept they didn't learn - extra time for things that did not get accomplished (ie. in class homework) - to provide "just time" that some students do not have in the scheme of work/sports/school/family commitments, etc. - is subject specific or teacher specific, so students may be working with any qualified staff who will offer what they need